-KPIs can help improve your performance and progress towards your firm’s goals.
+KPIs can help improve your firm’s performance and progress towards your firm’s goals, that implies they are not all about finance.
 If your KPIs are all financial results, you are wasting time, so STOP.
-Scroll to the bottom of this page if you want to watch a video of it.
+Scroll to the bottom of this page if you want to watch a video of this article instead.

 Why would I measure non financials in my KPIs?